edbzn/blog/content/blog/data-store-service-angular/index.md

 ## How to cook the rabbit

-A data store is a **service** that manage a single entity type.
-It's responsible of storing, manipulating, and exposing the entity to the rest of the application.
+A data store is a **service** that manage a single data type.
+It's responsible of storing, manipulating, and exposing the data to the rest of the application.

 ```ts
 @Injectable({ providedIn: 'root' })